drasyl/drasyl/doc/start/README.md

 Before you can use the drasyl node, you must start it using `node.start()`.
 For communication with other nodes in the local network, the node starts a server listening on port 22527.
 Make sure that the port is available.
-After the node has been successfully started, it emits an `EVENT_NODE_UP` to the application.
+After the node has been successfully started, it emits an `NodeUpEvent` to the application.
-Then, once it has successfully connected to the overlay network, an `EVENT_NODE_ONLINE` is emitted.
+Then, once it has successfully connected to the overlay network, an `NodeOnlineEvent` is emitted.

 If the node is temporarily or permanently no longer needed, it can be shut down using `node.shutdown()`.
-An `EVENT_NODE_DOWN` is emitted immediately after this call.
+An `NodeDownEvent` is emitted immediately after this call.
 The application should now no longer attempt to send messages.
-As soon as the connection to the drasyl network is terminated, an `EVENT_NODE_OFFLINE` is emitted.
+As soon as the connection to the drasyl network is terminated, an `NodeOfflineEvent` is emitted.
-An `EVENT_NODE_NORMAL_TERMINATION` is created when the shutdown is done.
+An `NodeNormalTerminationEvent` is created when the shutdown is done.

 ## Customize Configuration